rares-ttg/docs/PlayerProfileObj.md

 - [[Money]] `totalBet`
 	- The total amount of money the player bet in general? #business/process  #what
 - [[Money]] `returnToPlayer`
-	- I'm assuming it's how much the player got back from what he bet. #bet
+	- I'm assuming it's how much the player got back from what he bet.
 - [[Money]] `aveBet`
 	- The average amount the user bet? #business/process #what
 - [[Money]] `netWinLoss`